SCRT-HQ/VaporShell/docs/glossary/Add-VSEMRClusterVolumeSpecification.md

----
-layout: glossary
-title: Add-VSEMRClusterVolumeSpecification
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSEMRClusterVolumeSpecification

 ## SYNOPSIS
-Adds an AWS::EMR::Cluster.VolumeSpecification resource property to the template
+Adds an AWS::EMR::Cluster.VolumeSpecification resource property to the template.
+VolumeSpecification is a subproperty of the EbsBlockDeviceConfig property type.
+VolumeSecification determines the volume type, IOPS, and size (GiB for EBS volumes attached to EC2 instances.

 ## SYNTAX